openmod-tracker/resolve/docs/source/Running Resolve/index.md

-# Running RESOLVE
+# RESOLVE Data Folders

-First step in running RESOLVE is saving data.
-After saving your input data & case settings (refer below to see how this should look like) (as described in [Saving Input Data & Case Settings](https://docs.ethree.com/projects/resolve/en/latest/user_guide/index.html#saving-inputs)), you are now ready to run RESOLVE.
-Here is the file directory structure with the main folders that you interact with when running a RESOLVE case.
-The “data” folder then holds all input data such that:
+Now that you have saved the data from Scenario Tool, you will have an updated data folder ready to run new cases with.
+As a reference, here is the file directory structure with the main folders that you interact with when running a RESOLVE case.
 The subfolders in the "data" folder include:

 | Folder name | Description   |
 |---------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|